African-American music: Afrobeat

-Afrobeat is a West African genre of music created by Nigerian artist Fela Kuti.
-Afrobeat began during the early twentieth century when artists from Ghana and West Africa combined their music with Western calypso and jazz.
+Afrobeat is a Nigerian music genre created by Nigerian artist Fela Kuti.
+Afrobeat began during the early twentieth century from Nigeria with a combination of Highlife, Yoruba music and jazz.
 The years between the wars (1918–1939) were a particularly fertile time for the formation of pan-West African urban musical traditions.
 Kuti fused traditional West African music with African-American music of Jazz, R&B, and other genres of West African and African-American music.
 James Brown's funk music, dance style, and African-American drumming influenced Afrobeat.
-In London, Kuti joined jazz and rock bands, and returned to Nigeria, creating Afrobeat by fusing African-American and traditional Yoruba music.
+In London, Kuti joined jazz and rock bands, and returned to Nigeria, creating Afrobeat by fusing African-American and traditional Yoruba music with Highlife music.
 In 1969, Kuti toured the United States and became inspired by the political activism of African Americans.
 He studied the life of Malcolm X and was inspired by his pro-black speeches.
 This resulted in a change in Kuti's message as he began discussing the political issues in Africa and Nigeria.
 In contrast, "Afrobeats" is a term applied to a large range of genres popular all over Africa.
 Music referred to as Afrobeats, in contrast to Kuti, is frequently upbeat, digitally generated, and sung in English, West African, and pidgin languages.
-Kuti's music was characterized by its political content and orchestral style whereas Afrobeats took influence from many musical themes found in R&B and Hip-Hop/Rap (Love, sex, drugs, money, hard times, fame).
+Kuti's music was characterized by its political content and orchestral style, whereas Afrobeats took influence from many musical themes found in R&B and hip-hop, like love, sex, drugs, money, hard times, and fame.

 Racial appropriation and insensitivity in K-pop music

 Hip-hop came to Korea in the 1990s and developed into Korean hip-hop and Korean K-pop music.
 Some Korean artists have appropriated African-American vernacular and other aspects of Black culture.
-Groups like the girl group MAMAMOO have been known to dress in blackface, and others speak in "blaccents" and wear their hair in ethnic styles.
-Artist Zico has used the n-word in his music, and has claimed that he has a "black soul."
+Groups like the girl group Mamamoo have been known to dress in blackface, and others speak in "blaccents" and wear their hair in ethnic styles.
+Artist Zico has used the word nigger in his music, and has claimed that he has a "black soul."
 As of 2020, within "K-pop, blackface, mouthing or saying racial slurs, and purely aesthetic uses of Black culture and hairstyles" were still common, without necessarily understanding, honoring or crediting their African-American roots.
-According to sources cited in a 2020 Guardian article, many K-pop artists do not show support for African-American social justice issues. "[M]any international fans are waiting for the industry to develop a more sensitive, globalized understanding of race."
+According to sources cited in a 2020 Guardian article, many K-pop artists do not show support for African-American social justice issues: "[M]any international fans are waiting for the industry to develop a more sensitive, globalized understanding of race."
 In Korean there are phrases that have been misconstrued to sound like the a racial slur.
 These include the phrase "because of" (니까), pronounced 'nikka' and the word "you" or "you're" (니가), pronounced 'neega'.